The Post-Corporate World

 File under: Books

-_____________________« Say it ain't so, Dr Hal | Now that's a toast »
+« Say it ain't so, Dr Hal | Now that's a toast »